safesoftware/FMETraining/ServerAuthoring3SelfServeBasics/Exercise2.md

 ![](./Images/Img3.206.Ex2.StreamingParameters.png)

 <br>**3) Run Workspace**
 <br>In the FME Server web interface locate the newly published workspace and run it.
-In the parameters for the workspace be sure to set the web service to Data Streaming instead of Data Download:
+In the parameters for the workspace be sure to set the web service to  Data Streaming instead of Data Download

 ![](./Images/Img3.207.Ex2.SelectStreamingService.png)